burningion/kubernetes-datadog-monitoring-example/README.md

 # Kubernetes Example Datadog Monitoring Project

-This repo is a **WORK IN PROGRESS**.
-It will contain a basic example of how to set up and monitor a kubernetes application with Datadog.
+This repo contains a basic example of how to set up and monitor a kubernetes application with Datadog.

 ## Getting Started